neocrz/my-nixpkgs/README.md

     # ...
     nixpkgs.overlays = [
       (final: prev: {
-        # All packages from my-nixpkgs will be under `pkgs.mypkgs.local`
+        # All packages from nixpkgs-neocrz will be under `pkgs.neocrz`
-        mypkgs = inputs.my-nixpkgs.overlays.default final prev;
+        neocrz = inputs.nixpkgs-neocrz.overlays.default final prev;
       })
     ];
     # ...